jackyef/react-isomorphic-data/packages/react-isomorphic-data/README.md

 # react-isomorphic-data
 Easily fetch data from a GET request in your React components, with similar APIs to [react-apollo](https://github.com/apollographql/react-apollo/) 🎉

-Currently only use support react hooks.
+You can use hooks or HOC, both are supported. 🎉

 NOTE: This project is still very much work in progress, use at your own risk ⚠️

 ### Features
 - React hooks
 - SSR support
 - Simple built-in cache